RobertCrummett/RobertCrummett/README.md

 to enable confident decision making in adverse conditions.
 My background in data collection enables me to understand the practical challenges of exploration and save you money where it matters.
-By translating cutting edge mathematics into tangible products, I am pushing qualitative and quantitative exploration deeper than ever before.
+I am pushing qualitative and quantitative exploration deeper than ever before by translating cutting edge mathematics into tangible products.

 ![LinkedIn picture](https://github.com/user-attachments/assets/33788eda-f233-4e2a-87c5-03ecbb1e49d4)